Dolby Vision vs HDR10: Which HDR Format Is Better?

 What is HDR?

-• Dolby Vision: A proprietary format by Dolby.
-Dolby Vision supports dynamic metadata and up to 12-bit color depth.
+• Dolby Vision: Premium format with dynamic metadata and up to 12-bit color depth.

 What is Dolby Vision?